NRWLDev/fastapi-problem/docs/index.md

 # Overview

-`fastapi_problem` is a set of exception base classes and handlers for use in starlette/fastapi applications to support easy error management and responses
+`fastapi_problem` is a set of exception base classes and handlers for use in fastapi applications to support easy error management and responses

 Each exception easily marshals to JSON based on the